FrancesCoronel/personal-website-v3/content/podcast/_index.md

 Or better yet, I'm a [unicorn](<https://www.wikiwand.com/en/Unicorn_(finance)>) (1% of women in tech identify as Latina) who is working for another unicorn ([Slack](https://slack.com)). 🦄 You can find more deets on my [about page](/about).

-## When?
+## When will the episodes be published?

-- Every 2 weeks on Monday or Friday in the morning or afternoon
+I plan on releasing an episode every 2 weeks.

-## Where?
+## Where will the episodes be hosted?

-- https://techqueenspod.com redirects to this page
+The URL [https://techqueenspod.com](https://techqueenspod.com) redirects to this page at [https://www.fvcproductions.com/podcast](https://www.fvcproductions.com/podcast).

-- Recordings will link to Anchor https://anchor.fm/tech-queens
+Recordings will be distributed through Anchor at [https://anchor.fm/tech-queens](https://anchor.fm/tech-queens).

-## What?
+## How will the episodes be formatted?

 The format for each 1 hour session will look something like this: